Gami13/Gami13/README.md

 My real name is Marcin and I am a developer from Poland with a background in web and mobile development, preparing for a computer science degree.
 I focus on practical application and continuous learning about technology.

-Currently, I’m developing a Music Player app (a personal project evolved from a school assignment) and creating a PC setup script to streamline my development environment setup.
 <br>